-Radiation Therapy Certificate Program is a post registered radiographer program offered by Galveston College.
+Radiation Therapy Certificate Program is a post registered radiographer program.
 The Joint Review Committee on Education in Radiologic Technology, 20 N Wacker Dr., Suite 900, Chicago, IL, 60606-2901, nationally accredits the Galveston College Radiation Therapy Technology program.

 WHAT IS THE ROLE OF THE RADIATION THERAPIST?